 Be part of one of the many free Seoul walking tours

-There’s no better way to get to know more about a city or country than its streets, and Seoul Tourism organises city walks for tourists to get the experience.
-These walking tours are among the best free things to do in South Korea and will allow you to explore the city and its vibrant culture like nothing else can.
+There’s absolutely no better way to get to know more about a city or country than its streets, and Seoul Tourism organises city walks for tourists to get the experience.
+These walking tours are among the best free things to do in South Korea, and will allow you to explore the city and its vibrant culture like nothing else can.

-Sample free foods at Seoul Station’s Lotte Market
+Sample free foods Seoul Station’s Lotte Market

 If all the walking around makes you hungry but you do not want to spend on a meal, head to Lotte mart inside the Seoul Station.
-The place is generous with its tasting samples and will offer you seconds in case you want.
+The place is generous with its tasting samples, and will definitely offer you seconds in case you want.
 Be sure to head to the noodle aisle at 6:00 pm if you’re there on a weekday, for some delicious, slurpy goodness!